-The RTPI scheme will contribute to, the five transport objectives of the C2C SEP.
-In addition it will support the overall C2C SEP objectives of employment and economic growth to Three Bridges, Manor Royal, and Crawley as a whole, as well as for the wider region.
+The Three Bridges Junctions scheme, will contribute to, the five transport objectives of the C2C SEP.
+In addition they will support the overall C2C SEP objectives of employment and economic growth to Three Bridges, Manor Royal, and Crawley as a whole, as well as for the wider region.